-Men's watch should be in the style of dress.
-A large sports watch appears matching with exercise clothing and casual wear like expedition with the E6631 series.
-A triple time zone timepiece that can be set in 3 different countries or cities and the simplest model is best suited for formal or semi-formal occasions.
-The watch will hug the wrist under a formal shirt cuff, including a French cuff.
-Some fashion experts claim that watches should not be worn with formal wear because men should not have to know the time when you are in formal attire.
+Men's dress watch is typically worn with formal wear, but sports watches like Expedition E6631 is for the casual and sports oriented.
+A triple time zone timepiece, set to 3 different cities, and the simplest model is best suited for formal or semi-formal occasions.
+The watch will clasp the wrist under a shirt cuff, including a French cuff.
+Some fashion experts claim though that watches should not be worn with formal wear because men should not have to know the time when you are in formal attire.

 Women's Watch As Accessories